QuitarHero/Heros-Marker-Pack/README.md

 - **Solid Ocean:**
   - *Markers* for Colossus spawns.
 - **Thaumanova Reactor:**
-  - *A Trail:* to guide players through the (south) maze.
+  - *Markers* for the 3 panels in the Maze.
+  - *Markers* for a speed portal "skip" from apartments to Subject 6.
 - **Twilight Oasis:**
-  - *A Route* for a skip to the 2nd sandblinder (best used with a portal).
+  - *A Route* for a skip to the 2nd sandblinder.
-  - *A Route* for a skip to the 3rd sandblinder (best used with a portal).
+  - *Markers* for portals for the skip to the 2nd sandblinder.
 - **Uncategorized:**
   - *A Trail* for a difficult skip (skipping the 2nd set of harpies).
 - **Underground Facility:**